 “Every night there’d be other musicians from different bands on the bus – Neil Edwards, Mike Wilson, Gus Fenwick, Kim Rouch – and we’d all be heading into the city.
 We’d hook up on the bus on the way to the terminal and then part ways.
 Some would go to the Top 20 or to the Platterack, some to the Galaxie and other clubs around the town and we’d hook up again at all the parties later.
 We'd buy cheap lemon gin – 15/- a bottle it was – from the bottle store opposite the Galaxie.
 We used to sip that stuff out of our shoes.
 We'd then go on to perform – at times we were off our faces.

 “I remember Eldred coming in at a similar time each night to oversee things at the club.
 I was out the front of the band so I could remember his routine.
 He’d stop at the top of the stairs, do a general glance then head over to the kitchen or band room to do a quick scan for approval.
 I remember sneaking past him on the Galaxie door a few times when I had my bottle of lemon gin under my jacket.
 I’m sure he knew …”

-The Underdogs did it a little differently.
+The Underdogs also pushed the bounds of behaviour.
 In addition to their night-time gigs, they would perform at the 12 to 2pm lunchtime session and then rush to catch the 2pm movies, either around the corner at the Oxford or a quick dash up Queen St to the other cinemas.